Plymouth Church Seattle

 Plymouth Congregational Church is a historic congregation located in downtown Seattle and associated with the United Church of Christ denomination.
 Plymouth is known for its history of social justice advocacy, music and its creation of programs to serve the homeless, such as Plymouth Healing Communities and Plymouth Housing.
 The Rev. Dr. Kelle Brown is the Senior Pastor.
-She leads collaboratively with associate pastors Rev. Jennifer Castle and Rev. Kevin Bechtold.
+She leads collaboratively with associate pastor Rev. Kevin Bechtold.

 History

 Plymouth Congregational Church began in 1869 when founders first met above a drug store in Pioneer Square.
 The congregation moved to its own land when Arthur Denny donated a parcel for the church on the corner of Second Ave and Spring Street.
 Captain William Renton contributed lumber for the first church building, which was dedicated in 1873.
 In 1885, a sense of agitation against Chinese immigrant laborers arose in Seattle.
 President Grover Cleveland issued a proclamation instructing citizens to observe the rights of Chinese inhabitants.
 Sunday morning, February 7, Reverend Bates, pastor of Plymouth, and several other Plymouth members, joined the Home Guard in an attempt to protect Chinese immigrants during the Seattle riot of 1886.

 After the Great Seattle fire of June 6, 1889, Plymouth Church began rebuilding plans.
 The church sold its corner lot to purchase two lots on Third and University.
 As the City of Seattle recovered from the fire and grew in population, so did the church.
 In the decade following the fire, the church became “the social and cultural center of that day.”
 In 1909 Plymouth hosted the National American Woman Suffrage Association Convention with Charlotte Perkins Gilman addressing the issue from the Plymouth pulpit.
 Plymouth Church was chosen as the host site because, "The pastor, Rev. F. J. VanHorn, D.D., and the Board of Trustees are all in sympathy with the woman suffrage movement, and have given substantial evidence of their interest by making exception to their rule in extending to us the hospitality of this commodious and convenient structure."
 Plymouth outgrew its location on Third and University and moved to its current location at Sixth Avenue and University Street.
 The building on Sixth and University was dedicated in 1912.

 In the 1930s, Plymouth developed a radio presence with broadcasts of annual performances of Handel’s Messiah as well as Sunday morning and evening services led by Reverend Dr. Wendell Fifield.
 In 1961, The Reverend Dr. Martin Luther King Jr made his only visit to Seattle.
 When the original church host withdrew their offer, Plymouth offered the use of its facility for a reception for the Reverend Dr. King's visit.
 Because of the church's local prominence and national exposure, Plymouth was ranked among the fastest-growing churches.